 Fundraising variations:

-Make it a “scare for a cause” event where volunteers record how many times guests scream throughout, and charge $1 per scream to go to charity.
+Run a 'scare for a cause' event where volunteers count how many times guests scream, charging £1 per scream donated to the school fund.

-Add a spooky fortune teller booth to charge donations for fun fortunes.
+Add a spooky fortune teller booth charging donations for fun (clearly fictional) fortunes.

 Setup instructions:

-2. Arrange items in a decorative basket with fall-themed wrapping.
+Arrange items in a decorative basket with tissue paper and ribbon.

-3. Sell raffle tickets leading up to the event and during the festival.
+Sell raffle tickets throughout the event and draw on the day.

 Required materials: